 Dating is not a contract!

-So, what happens is that after only several dates you start feeling like you are an item (with attached expectations) and to him - you are just a woman he is exploring the possibility of having a relationship with.
+So, what happens is that after only several dates it may feel like you are an item (with attached expectations) and to him - you are just a woman he is exploring the possibility of having a relationship with.

-Such a mismatch in timelines and expectations will blow up into your face, and pretty quickly.
-Fights, disappointment over expectations, and feeling used, are just a few examples of unpleasant feelings you will end up experiencing.
+Such a mismatch in timelines and expectations will eventually blow up into your face.
+Fights, disappointment over expectations, and feeling used are just a few examples of unpleasant feelings you will end up experiencing.

 If the above described dating scenario looks very similar to your own dating experience, then a heavy duty adjustment of attitude is required.
 You do not want to sabotage a promising relationship over the 'dating = contract' syndrome, do you?

 Dating is just that - dating.
 Dating is when two people meet, spend time together, and seeing whether there is chemistry, compatibility, and a connection.
 When a man agrees to go on a date (or several dates) with you, it does not mean he OWES you a relationship.